 What started as a small nonprofit awards program has turned into a community-wide celebration with participation across the public, private & nonprofit sectors.

-Although the event has grown five-fold, the essence and intent have remained the same – to honor the service of the individuals, teams and business that make our community a stronger and more vibrant place to live, work and play.
+Although the event has grown five-fold, the essence and intent have remained the same – to honor the service of the individuals, teams and businesses that make our community a stronger and more vibrant place to live, work and play.

 Giving is Living Award

-For the last 28 years, the Spirit of Volunteerism Awards has been the venue to announce the Giving is Living Award, celebrating the work of influential organizations, families and business that participate in outstanding community volunteerism.
+The Spirit of Volunteerism Awards has been the venue to announce the Giving is Living Award, celebrating the work of influential organizations, families and business that participate in outstanding community volunteerism.